Abbin44/K4-Laser-Engraver-Software/README.md

 ## Note 1

 After early inspection it appears that there is a huge amount of redundant code that could be cleared up by combining it to new methods.
 There also seems to be a decent amount of code that is never even used.

+## Note 2

+It might be worth to remove all the chinese/japanese text options to heavily reduce the amount of code?